wickedslug883/EventCalendar/README.md

-# GAMER QUIZ
+# Schedule Timer (Challenge 5)
- Quiz for Gamers
+ Moment JS Schedule Planner
-Daniel Amadril JavaScript API Project
+Daniel Amadril Project

-## API QUIZ
+##  Schedule Planner
-Creating a quiz with multiple choice questions, a timer and much more.
+Creating a planner connected to momentjs in realtime.
+Allows the user to save plans to local storage.

 ## Description
 This project is simply for acedemic purposes.
 Creating a shcedule planner for for the average 9am-5pm time frame.
 I implemented moment.js to connect real time to my blocks of code Understanding what bootstrap and Jquery can acomplish was really my goal.
 I spent a lot of time trying to confiugure local Storage, momentJS functions and etc!